discordextremelist/website/docs/AUDIT_TYPES.md

 SUBMIT_BOT: When a user submits a bot.
 UPVOTE_BOT: When a user upvotes a bot.
 DOWNVOTE_BOT: When a user downvotes a bot.
+SUBMIT_SERVER: When a user a submits a server.
 ```